pmahnke/stmgrts/_posts/2011/2011-03-30-easter_holiday_activities_2011.md

 ---

 Here are a few things you can do with your children this Easter break.
-If you have more, please email us at <editor@stmargarets.london>.
+If you have more, please email us at [editor@stmargarets.london](mailto:editor@stmargarets.london).

 ### Coach House Club for 6 - 9 year-olds